frankliu197/Git-tutorial/GIT.md

 ## Branch Workflow
 A branch is a pointer to a commit.
 When you start your git project, you are given a default branch called *master*.
 You can learn how branches work in the *Effectively using Branches* section.
-To show how branches work, lets first create a new branch.
+To show how branches work, lets first create a new branch:
 ```
-$ # git branch <branch_name>
+# git branch <branch_name>
 $ git branch GUI
 ```
 By executing <code> git branch GUI</code>, a *GUI* branch is created at the current commit.